rambasnet/Python-Fundamentals/README.md

 Based on How to Think Like a Computer Scientist: Learning with Python 3 (RLE) by Peter Wentworth, Jeffrey Elkner, Allen B. Downey, and Chris Meyers
 (http://openbookproject.net/thinkcs/python/english3e/index.html)

+Some new chapters have been added and some existing chapters have been slightly reorganized.

 ## Notebook mapping with corresponding book chapter

 | Notebook -> | Think Python3 Textbook |